dhstechclub/codedecatur.org/src/blog/blog/why-make-a-personal-website.md

 * They aren't very customizable.
 * They aren't unique.
 * They have limited script capabilities.
-  This makes them good for places to quickly put information to showcase to the internet, but makes it bad for showing off yourself and your coding abilities.
+  This makes them good for places to quickly put information to showcase to the internet but makes it bad for showing off yourself and your coding abilities.

 In my opinion, if you can code, you should try to make your website without using a builder.